strvcom/nodejs-open-knowledge/README.md

 Presenters in our courses demonstrated the best practices in building nodejs applications based on their experience gained from numerous projects.

 #### Source
-This repository & online course was created and transformed from the course **STRV Nodejs Nights**– a completely free offline course focused on Nodejs created by [STRV](https://www.strv.com/).
+This repository ("online course") was created and transformed from **STRV Nodejs Nights**– a free offline course focused on Nodejs created by [STRV](https://www.strv.com/).

 #### Prerequisites
 The course requires at least a junior-level knowledge of programming (don’t need to be experienced with javascript, node or backend itself).